 Coming back to my nephew, he is a born wanderer and you definitely cannot blame him for this.
 He was born into the wrong/crazy family and he has slowly come to realize this.
 What can you expect of a child who sees someone in the house packing their bags every week?
 There are days when I show him the miniature replicas of Burj Khalifa or the Leaning Tower of Pisa, and tell him one day he will see the real deal and it will still overwhelm him.
 How do I tell him that it is much better to see animals in the wild than in the Zoo or see Yosemite Valley and fall in love with nature all over again?
 There are so many things that I want him to see but time is so less.
 How can I tell him that the World is his oyster and he can do anything if he is passionate about it?

 So you will ask, was it all worth it?
-Yes it is and that answer will probably never change.
-I have discovered more of myself this year with my writing and my traveling.
+Yes, it is and that answer will probably never change.
+I have discovered more of myself this year with my writing and my travelling.
 I keep making mistakes but I have learnt so many things.
-The biggest problem I have now is that after being among so many great travel bloggers, my dreams have only gotten bigger and my bucketlist has only grown in the past 6 months.
+The biggest problem I have now is that after being among so many great travel bloggers, my dreams have only gotten bigger and my bucket list has only grown in the past 6 months.
 I keep secretly planning innumerable trips, hoping that one of them will work out soon.

 So what are my plans for next year?
 I don’t know.
-All that I know is that I need to take some big decisions, get out of this comfortable mode.
-But I know that my new / old friends along with my family will always support me in whatever I do.
+All that I know is that I need to make some big decisions, get out of this comfortable mode.
+But I know that my new/old friends along with my family will always support me in whatever I do.

 Lastly but not the least I would love to thank everyone who has seen me struggle over the past few months, but still encouraged me to do my best.
 I may not have the largest audience but I still have a loyal bunch of followers for whom I am eternally grateful.